 Also referred to as "sweet-tea vine", the plant is native to subtropical mountainous regions of southern China and northern Vietnam.
 It became particularly famous as an "immortality tea" regularly consumed among inhabitants located near the Fanjing Mountain region of the Guizhou province who were alleged to have a longer lifespan.

-This was reportedly evidenced in 1970 after the result of a Chinese nationwide population census was conducted.
+This was reportedly evidenced in 1970 after the results of a Chinese nationwide population census was conducted.
 Data from this survey identified a high percentage of people living healthy lives to 100 years of age.
 This was not only documented in regions of the Guizhou province, where gynostemma prolifically grows, but also in other gynostemma habitat locations in the Guangxi and Sichuan provinces.

 Most of the research was investigated by a team of scientists from the Chinese Academy of Medical Sciences, who eventually attributed these abnormally long-living centenarian population groups to this one herb they all consumed daily.